 Braiding wool tops is a great way to store or display them.
 I basically crochet a chain, using my hand instead of a hook.
 It’s easily undone by pulling at the end.

-I got my wool tops from World Of Wool, they have a huge choice of all kinds of wool, I mostly go for their blends and speciality fibres.
+Here is a crocheted hat I made from the wool top you see on the first photo of this post.
+I get my wool tops from World Of Wool, they have a huge choice of all kinds of wool, I mostly go for their blends and speciality fibres.